 Bruce Pascoes book Dark Emu relays information about vast yam plantations and stooked grain fields as far as the eye can see, referenced from many early european explorers diaries expressing that these people were not merely nomadic but gardeners and propagators of large crops.

-Theres a double edged sword with the Australian Governments regime of scrub burning to reduce the fuel load of bush fires if lightening strikes – some seeds are germinated by the heat, other plants less resilient, die off in areas regularly burnt and the reduction in biodiversity is obvious.
+There is a double edged sword with the Australian Governments regime of scrub burning to reduce the fuel load of bush fires if lightening strikes – some seeds are germinated by the heat, other plants less resilient, die off in areas regularly burnt and the reduction in biodiversity is obvious.
 Various nuts and seeds are roasted and good to eat after the inferno passes and the morning dew puts the fires out.

-Its a stable land with months of dry and months of wet when the windjana gods drop life giving rain.
+The Kimberley is a stable land with months of dry and months of wet when the windjana gods drop life giving rain.
 The smell of the desert after the rain is a beautiful rich earthy woody scent of sandalwood and eucalyptus.

 Where the Gibb River Road ends on the fertile Kununara plains, 12,000 hectares of Indian Sandalwood plantation grows 5 million trees.
-As a hemi-parasite, each sandalwood requires at least 4 host trees.
+Being a hemiparasite, each sandalwood requires at least 4 host trees.
 Its a noble tree, revered for its ubiquitous wellbeing properties.
 Its high value has caused over exploitation, to the point where the wild population is vulnerable to extinction.
 Indian sandalwood still commands high prices for its essential oil owing to its high alpha santalol content.
 This Australian grown Indian Sandalwood Quintis Santalum Album ® is claimed to be the only pharmaceutical grade sandalwood in the world.
 The most notable sandalwoods in the world are Indian and Australian, each with its own distinct aroma profile.
 Australian sandalwood grows in the arid central west of Australia; whereas the Indian species is now grown in the sub-tropical north.
 Medical qualities claim to help eczema, acne, psoriasis, oral mucositis and Human papillomavirus.
 The nut is bland, light textured and mucilaginous.

 Kimberley White gum (Eucalyptus houseana) leaves are poisonous to most animals and humans, we can’t safely ingest eucalyptus.
 However, clinical studies have indicated that eucalyptus leaves and its oils have promising antifungal and antiseptic properties when applied topically.
 To make a eucalyptus inhalant, add a few drops of eucalyptus oil or a handful of leaves to hot water or a vaporizer and deeply inhale the steam vapor for five to 10 minutes at a time to help clear the lungs.